-In hindsight, the later narrower bag won't actually fit most of today's tires!
+- In hindsight, the narrower bag won't actually fit most of today's tires!

 The battery box lid was trimmed in Armacord edged with vinyl and had leather straps riveted in place with snaps to secure it shut.

-The later style BN1 and BN2 boot mat was full width and sewn differently around the rear bumper brackets.
-The last shot notes the location of the spare wheel shelf and block on all 100's...
+The later style BN1 and BN2 boot mat was made full width and sewn differently around the rear bumper brackets.

 There were 3 different styles of side screens on the 100/4's -